afaqch115/project/README.md

-# project
+# Operating System
-it is OS project
+It is basic OS projects like zombie process,orphan process,pipelines etc.